 Angela Skehan is a highly experienced certified organic market gardener and valued member of the PCA teaching team.
 She is passionate about organic food production and soil care.

 Melian Fertl is a qualified chef and permaculturist, with experience in some of Melbourne’s top restaurants.
 Since 2013 she has managed the vegetable gardens at Djanbung and establish her food enterprise, Abundance Café.
 Melian is passionate about local food, slow cooking, ferments, eating seasonally and healthy fine foods.

-Spring Internships – interested in living on site and doing this course as part of your internship?
+Autumn Internships – interested in living on site and doing this course as part of your internship?
 More information on the Greenthumb Foodie Internship and registration HERE